 Mark S.

-Cover for Rachael Horan Counselling MBACP
+Cover for Rachael Horan Counselling & Supervision MBACP

-Rachael Horan Counselling MBACP
+Rachael Horan Counselling & Supervision MBACP

-Rachael Horan Counselling MBACP
+Rachael Horan Counselling & Supervision MBACP

 I am an Integrative Counsellor in Wellington, Somerset.
 I see adults, children, young people and couples.
 I am also a Community Counsellor and work both in person and online.
 Please reach out if you need support for yourself or a loved one.